Teddy Fresh

 Teddy Fresh is an American streetwear brand headquartered in Los Angeles and founded in 2017 by Israeli-American YouTuber and designer Hila Klein.

 History

 Klein launched the Teddy Fresh apparel range in 2017.
 The name is based on the mutual love she and her husband, Ethan Klein, had for the name Theodore, or Teddy.
 “We’ve always just loved it.
 We kind of thought about a cool teddy bear,” she said.
 “We just said Teddy Fresh.”

 Teddy Fresh products are designed to be “colorful and playful” and are inspired by kids clothing and ‘90s fashion.
 The apparel is known for featuring pastel and color-block patterns, and products include t-shirts, hoodies, sweaters, and jackets, for men and for women.
 The brand uses materials such as denim, jacquard, angora wool, and sueded fleece.

+Spin-off cosmetics brand Teddy Glow launched in November 2025.
+The inaugural collection featured a dragon fruit scented lip balm with a Teddy Fresh bear logo charm attached, liquid eyeliner pen with an eraser end, 9-shade shimmer eyeshadow palette, and two shades of liquid blush.

 Controversies

 In 2020, co-founder Ethan Klein accused YouTuber James Charles of copying the color palette and color-block design of Teddy Fresh's most popular hoodie for his Sisters Apparel merchandise.
 Charles denied that the design had been copied, responding that he had never seen the Teddy Fresh design.